 For example, if you’re running for office in a rural area, you could focus on your experience as a farmer or small business owner.

 Another tip is to make sure you’re easily accessible to the media.
-If reporters know they can always get ahold of you, they’re more likely to want to feature you in their stories.
+If reporters know they can always get ahold of you, they will likely want to feature you in their stories.

 The exciting method is to have a precise and up-to-date press kit on your website that includes your contact information, recent press coverage, and other relevant materials.

 Lastly, it would help if you stay focused when talking to the media.
 Be sure to stick to your key messages and avoid getting sidetracked by tough questions or negativity from reporters.
-If you stay calm and on the news, you’ll increase your chances of getting positive media coverage.
+Stay calm and on the news, increasing your chances of positive media coverage.

 Repackage Old News

 One way to make headlines without breaking news is to repackage old information.
-Take a look at your past press releases and see if there’s anything you can spin in a new way.
+Look at your past press releases and see if there’s anything you can spin in a new way.
 Maybe there’s a new angle you can take or a different spin you can put on the story.

 Share Your Expertise